Somber day at Georgia Tech after violent protests against student killing

 'A relatively safe community'

-Melissa Ruszczyk, 22, a first-year doctoral student in ocean science in engineering, sat in the shade doing schoolwork near the Kessler Campanile, a fountain where students had gathered on Monday night to quietly remember Schultz, before the protests erupted.
+Melissa Ruszczyk, 22, a first-year doctoral student in ocean science and engineering, sat in the shade doing schoolwork near the Kessler Campanile, a fountain where students had gathered on Monday night to quietly remember Schultz, before the protests erupted.

 The native of western New York is new to campus, and she said the South's reputation for intolerance and conservatism leave her wary.
 As far as campus goes, "I feel as though, in general, it's a relatively safe community" -- but the fact that a campus police officer killed Schultz is "worrying," she said.